PARENT HANDBOOK

 MITTENS & GLOVES:

-Send your child with 2 pairs of waterproof mittens and 2 pairs of knit finger gloves, minimum.
+Send your child with 2 pairs of waterproof gloves/mittens and 2 pairs of knit finger gloves, minimum.

 We have learned that there is no such thing as a waterproof glove.
-Any glove that claims to be waterproof is really only waterproof for an hour or so in the snow.
+Any glove that claims to be waterproof is really only waterproof for an hour or so in wet snow, sometimes less!
 It is critical to include pairs of backup gloves in their backpacks.
-It’s also essential on cold days to pack knit gloves that they can wear while eating their snack.
+It’s also essential on cold days to pack knit gloves that they can wear while eating their lunch.

 Fit: